Middle School Fundraising Ideas

 Better middle school fundraising ideas

 Better prizes for middle school students.
 Learn how our programs inspire more middle school students to reach their sales goal.

-Makes collecting money donations simple for middle school groups.
+Makes collecting donations simple for middle schools.
 Supporters donate $1 to $5.

 Salty pretzel rods dipped in milk chocolate.
 Individually-packaged to preserve freshness.